Category Archives: Meditation

 Filed under christianity, imagination, literature, Meditation, Poems

-Good Friday; the Stations of the Cross
+Good Friday: the first 12 Stations of the Cross

-The Images are taken from a set of stations of the cross in St. Alban’s church Oxford.
+The Image above is courtesy of Lancia Smith.
+The Images below are taken from a set of stations of the cross in St. Alban’s church Oxford.
 I have also read the sonnets onto audioboo, so you can click on the ‘play’ button or on the title of each poem to hear it.

 I Jesus is condemned to death